 political polarization

-Political Polarization: Strategies to Bridge Political Rifts in America
+Political Polarization: Strategies to Bridge The Political Divide in America

 What can the nation do to become less polarized?
 Conscious Connection Magazine has compiled a list of strategies to begin a conversation on political polarization –